Number and layout of campsites

 Know before you go

-- There is cell phone coverage at Waikawau Bay and a public pay phone available in the day use area within the camp.
+Mobile phone coverage is poor and shouldn't be relied on.
+A public pay phone available in the day use area within the camp.

 - All motorhomes using power outlets in pod 4 must have a current Electrical Warrant of Fitness (WOF), to be presented to Camp Office staff.
 If you don't have this, you won't be issued with a key to the power supply and no refunds will be given.